 Risk Level: Low

-An SIPP, or a self-invested personal pension, is a retirement savings account with lowered taxes for people in the UK with no other retirement options, or less favorable retirement options.
+A SIPP, or a self-invested personal pension, is a retirement savings account with lowered taxes for people in the UK with no other retirement options or less favorable retirement options.
 SIPP supports investing in multiple financial assets, such as bonds, stocks, ETFs, and mutual funds, among others.

 For all UK taxpayers, as long as the sum of the pension contribution does not exceed £40,000 per year, the pension contribution is tax-free.
-This relief comes in the form of a refund that gets contributed toward the pension.
+This relief comes as of a refund that gets contributed toward the pension.

-For example, if you pay the 20% rate and deposit £40,000 to your SIPP account in one year, you are entitled to an £8,000 reclaim from the HM Revenue and Customs, which gets deposited back to your SIPP account.
+For example, if you pay the 20% rate and deposit £40,000 to your SIPP account in one year, you are entitled to an £8,000 reclaim from the HM Revenue and Customs.
+The sum will get deposited back to your SIPP account.

 Pros and cons of investing in SIPPs in the UK